JunjieShii/ChatGPT-Next-Web/README.md

 - **Deploy for free with one-click** on Vercel in under 1 minute
 - Privacy first, all data stored locally in the browser
-- Markdown support: LaTex, mermaid, code highlight, etc.
+- Markdown support: LaTex, mermaid, code highlight, etc..
 - Responsive design, dark mode and PWA
 - Fast first screen loading speed (~100kb), support streaming response
 - New in v2: create, share and debug your chat tools with prompt templates (mask)